 Disconnected from God, from one another and a God-given purpose, human beings are driven creatures, goaded by a deep restlessness in the human spirit: I am worthless, and I am useless.

 This is true for all men and women regardless of century, culture or circumstance.

 Out of sync with the Father, we are driven to meet our need for security and significance by pursuing a host of “other things” in both conscious and unconscious ways.

 And the result is universal and inevitable.

-We have a God-shaped hole that only restoration with the Father can fill, and no matter how much we shove into the vacuum, it only ends up deepening the void.
+We have a God-shaped hole that only restoration with the Father can fill (Ecclesiastes 3:11), and no matter how much we throw into the vacuum, it only ends up deepening the void.

 Our Identity in Light of God’s Fatherhood